-1. Atta Attached to: a.
-A shrub or plant. b.
-A College District vehicle.
-C. A permanent sign installed for another purpose. d.
-A fence or chain or its supporting structure. e.
-A brick, concrete, or masonry structure. f.
+1. Attached to:

+- a.
+A shrub or plant. - b.
+A College District vehicle. - c.
+A permanent sign installed for another purpose. - d.
+A fence or chain or its supporting structure. - e.
+A brick, concrete, or masonry structure. - f.
 A statue, monument, or similar structure.

+Posted:

-2. Pos Posted: a.
-On or adjacent to a fire hydrant. b.
+- a.
+On or adjacent to a fire hydrant.

+- b.
 On or between a curb and sidewalk.

-C. In a College District building or facility except on a bulle- tin board designated for that purpose. will prov tach remov val sta ned in ent engagement office staff or designated representative ve all signs no later than one week after the expired ap- amp date.
-No person will remove a sign posted or at- accordance with this section without permission from the ngagement office or designated representative.
-Nonpermissible No entity will post or carry a sign that: Signs 1.
-Involves nonpermissible solicitation; 2.
-Contains material that is obscene or libelous; or 3.
+- c.
+In a College District building or facility except on a bulletin board designated for that purpose.

+The student engagement office staff or designated representative will remove all signs no later than one week after the expired approval stamp date.
+No person will remove a sign posted or attached in accordance with this section without permission from the student engagement office or designated representative.

+Nonpermissible Signs

+No entity will post or carry a sign that:

+- 1. Involves nonpermissible solicitation; - 2.
+Contains material that is obscene or libelous; or - 3.
 Is larger than 24" x 24", unless authorized by the associate dean of student and enrollment services.

-Election / Campaign Signs and Tents at e app earl Suc mus of t- ach C ropria ly voti ch sigr st be e campaign signs will be limited to five signs per candidate college District polling site, at a location designated by the site campus vice president/provost, during the period of ing and on Election Day when the campus is a voting site.
-Ins will be limited to a size not to exceed 24" x 24" and either hand-held or staked into the ground.
-However, use will not be allowed.
-Sig Signs placed outside of the designated location will be removed by
+Election / Campaign Signs and Tents

+Election campaign signs will be limited to five signs per candidate at each College District polling site, at a location designated by the appropriate campus vice president/provost, during the period of early voting and on Election Day when the campus is a voting site.
+Such signs will be limited to a size not to exceed 24" x 24" and must be either hand-held or staked into the ground.
+However, use of t-posts will not be allowed.